Wildlife and Conservation Biology Major (B.S.)

 1

-Can also be met using NR 663 Applied Directed Research in New Zealand UNH EcoQuest (or similar) if taken as a senior.
+Capstone can also be met with NR 663 Applied Directed Research in New Zealand UNH EcoQuest (or similar, approved experience) if taken as a senior, in the final year.
 An Honors Thesis/UROP/URA/SURF/Independent Study (or similar) cannot count as a Capstone for this major.

 Sample Course Sequence for Wildlife and Conservation Biology